wikibonsai/astro-bloomz/README.md

 └── tsconfig.json
 ```

-#todo

-- entries
-- index
-  - when defining the tree in 'i.bonsai.md', be sure there is a single root node so that the entire tree is processed properly.

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.